aimclub/SAMPO/README.rst

 Difference from existing implementations:

-* Module for generating graphs of production tasks with a given structure;
+* Module for generating graphs of production tasks with a given structure
-* Easy to use pipeline structure;
+* Easy to use pipeline structure
-* Multi-agent modeling block, allowing you to effectively select a combination of planning algorithms for a particular project;
+* Multi-agent modeling block, allowing you to effectively select a combination of planning algorithms for a particular project
-* Ability to handle complex projects with a large number of works (2-10 thousand).
+* Ability to handle complex projects with a large number of works (2-10 thousand)

 How to Use
 ==========